acidanthera/CPUFriend/Instructions.md

 ````--acpi "file"````
 	Create `ssdt_data.dsl` with information provided by "file".

+NOTE:
-NOTE: The created kext/ssdt is located in the current working directory.
+- The created kext/ssdt is located in the current working directory.
+- The variable `"file"` should be a complete plist from `/System/Library/Extensions/IOPlatformPluginFamily.kext/Contents/PlugIns/X86PlatformPlugin.kext/Contents/Resources` with certain modifications instead of something like a raw `FrequencyVectors` entry.